 The coronavirus pandemic has spread across India like wildfire.
-As of now, there are 42,533 confirmed cases of COVID-19 throughout the country.
-Maintaining a complete lock-down of a country with 1.3 billion people can be challenging.
+As of now, there are 7,42,000 confirmed cases of COVID-19 throughout the country.
+Maintaining a complete lock-down of a country with 1.3 billion people is quite challenging.
 Therefore, the government is making use of drones to ensure the lock-down of the utmost severity.
 From surveillance to disinfecting, drones are proving to be highly efficient in enforcing ‘social distancing’.

 Drone surveillance to contain COVID-19 spread

 Several states in India are using drones to track the movements of people.
 Gujarat police recently deployed 200 drones across the state to keep an eye on unwanted movement.
 Owing to drone surveillance, a reported 7,000 people have been arrested for violating the lock-down.

 “Ahmedabad Rural police also uses drones to maintain social distancing and enforce total lockdown.
 On an average, 10 to 12 persons are arrested every day after they are spotted by drones,” Deputy Superintendent of Police, Ahmedabad district, SH Sarda, stated.